samuel-lexim/dom/wp-content/plugins/filebird/readme.txt

 Right-click on a specific folder to pick a distinct color.
 This helps differentiate it between numerous folders.

 **Multiple Tree View Styles (PRO)**
-Apart from hierarchical tree view, you have an option to hide levels from tree view, too.
+Apart from the hierarchical tree view, you have an option to hide levels from the tree view, too.
 This flat tree view is very useful for those with a large number of folders.

+**Categorize Pages, Posts, and Custom Post Types (PRO)** Easily enable the folder tree to organize your WordPress pages, posts, plugins, WooCommerce coupons, discounts, and other CPTs.

 **Customizable Default File Order**
 Set a way of sorting files ascending/descending alphabetically by the file name, title, date, modified, and author.